SemanticClone/Toka/README.md

 # Boosting the Capability of Token-based Method on Semantic Code Clone Detection.

-All data will be uploaded.
+The source code and data will be uploaded after the paper is accepted.